anricoj1/Platformio/README.md

 # To Do
   - Partial Views for API's
-  - Notifications
-  - Following User
+  - Photo Upload
   - Messages TBA..

+# Notifications
+    - Make Notification Route
+    - $.getJSON of that data
+    - make script to send as
+    - Web-Push / Pusher

 # Recent Changes
   - Linking API Accounts Work!